UgoCesar19/usuaddr-front/README.md

 http://localhost:4200
 ```

 The app should redirect you to the login page.
+You could log with admin credentials (admin@mail.com with password "admin123"), or register your own account.
 After logging in with valid credentials, you will be redirected to the dashboard.

 > ⚠️ Make sure the backend is running at the configured base URL in `environment.ts`.